Moisés E. Molina High School

 Moisés E. Molina High School is a public secondary school in the Oak Cliff area of Dallas, Texas (USA).
-Molina High School is part of the Dallas Independent School District and serves students from parts of southwestern Dallas and parts of Cockrell Hill.
+Molina High School is part of the Dallas Independent School District and serves students from parts of southwestern Dallas and majority of Cockrell Hill.

 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 History

 The school opened in August 1997 across Duncanville Road from Mountain View College, a community college operated by the Dallas County Community College District.

 The school is named for Moisés E. Molina, a musician and retired Dallas ISD teacher; he served as a band director for W. H. Adamson High School for over 15 years.
 He attended the University of Texas at Arlington and North Texas State University.
-From Molina's writings:

 He died in 1994 from hemochromatosis.

 Athletics

 The Molina Jaguars compete in the following sports: